RobDWaller/robdwaller.github.io/_talks/prove-your-code-works.md

 ---
 ## Talk Abstract

 Professionalism has two core features, expertise and guarantees.
 This talk delves into the topic of observability and how professional software developers can guarantee their software works and communicate this to others.
-It covers the checks to make, the metrics to collect and the documentation to write so a developer can prove code works.
+It covers the checks to make, the metrics to collect and the documentation to write so developers can prove code works.

 ## Talk Description